09 Early years practice policy

 - A key person builds an on-going relationship with the

-child and his/her parents and is committed to that child’s well-being while in the setting.
+child and their parents/carers and is committed to that child’s well-being while in the setting.

 - Every child that attends is allocated a key person